 If you're running a service, you need a way to deploy to production in a single step.
 You'll also need to configure other environments: staging, test, pre-production, or whatever name(s) make sense for your workflow.
 You will need to secure these and potentially register separate domain names (etc) for each environment, as you want each environment to be 100% segregated and independent of any other environment, with no resource sharing whatsoever.

 Design the system to allow one-click rollbacks of code.
 You'll need it eventually.
 I like Heroku because of this.
 Your goal is to facilitate high deployment confidence and lower the cost of mistakes so builds and deployments can be fast and iterative.

-Make sure everyone knows where to look up the history of deployments and what the current status of the service is.
+Make sure everyone knows where to see the current status of the service and deployment history.
 "Hey prod is down, did someone just deploy?
-How can I reach them?" is not a situation you want to find yourself in.
+How can I reach them?" is a 100% preventable problem.

 Each time you run into problems in your pipeline, update your documentation on edge cases (e.g., most people learn quickly they can't roll back certain changes naively, if they include a database migration or API change).

 Once you're up and live, make sure you invest in your devops system to maximize visibility and confidence.

 Initially, your release process is going to be fairly coupled with your build/deployment process.
 This is fine for most domains.
 You may eventually want to decouple them, which is when building or integrating a service like LaunchDarkly will help.
 This will let you deploy code as soon as its done, and then pick a specific time to go live in coordination with other teams.